-This is impossible if the PMO members change all the time.
-Ever-changing contact persons are not a good idea.
+This is impossible if the PMO team is constantly changing.
+Try to avoid having new contact persons all the time.
 At worst, they may lack project management experience.
-Therefore, good PMO staffing is essential.
+In addition, having the right PMO team members is essential.

-A “familiar face” can foster the acceptance of all stakeholders at the company and improve PMO stakeholder management.
+Having a familiar face on the PMO team can foster the acceptance of all stakeholders at the company and improve PMO stakeholder management.

-This article has introduced you to 7 measures you could take to increase the acceptance of the PMO:
+This article has discussed seven measures you can take to increase the acceptance of the PMO:

 - Document the PMO’s work

 - Separate operational and strategic project portfolio management